-3 Ways To Flip Repeat Customers into Subscribers
+3 Ways to Flip Repeat Customers into Subscribers

 Repeat business drives the value of your company, and you can categorize these sales into one of two buckets:

-Re-occurring revenue comes from customers who purchase from your sporadically.
+Reoccurring revenue comes from customers who purchase from you sporadically.
 They’re satisfied with what you offer, and they buy regularly yet not according to a specific timeline.

 Recurring revenue is predictable, and you get it from customers who buy on a cadence.
-Usually, in the form of subscription or contract revenue, the main difference is your recurring revenue comes in on a regular rhythm.
+Usually in the form of subscription or contract revenue, the main difference is your recurring revenue comes in on a regular rhythm.

-Recurring revenue is more valuable than re-occurring sales because of its predictability.
+Recurring revenue is more valuable than reoccurring sales because of its predictability.
 Therefore, it’s worth considering how to turn repeat customers into subscribers.

 HP Instant Ink

-For an example of an organization that turned re-occurring sales into recurring revenue, let’s look at the “HP Instant Ink” program.
+For an example of an organization that turned reoccurring sales into recurring revenue, let’s look at the “HP Instant Ink” program.
 HP had been in the business of selling printers for decades before launching their toner replacement subscription.

 HP would sell you a printer in the old days and hope you would come back and buy your toner cartridges from HP.
-As cheaper replacement options because available, HP started to lose re-occurring revenue from people who owned their printers and chose a more affordable alternative to refill their cartridge.
+As cheaper replacement options became available, HP started to lose reoccurring revenue from people who owned HP printers but chose a more affordable alternative to refill their cartridge.

-In response, they launched the HP Instant Ink program to solve this problem, offering a toner subscription.
+In response, they launched the HP Instant Ink program to solve this problem by offering a toner subscription.
 HP sends subscribers new toner for their printer each month.
 You can sign up for a plan based on how many pages you print.
 If you exceed your page allotment one month, you can top up your account.
 If you fall short, HP offers to carry over your unused pages.
-Pricing plans start at $.99 per month.
+Pricing plans start at $0.99 per month.

 How does HP ensure you never run out of toner?
 They have embedded a reader in their printer’s hardware that sends a message to HP fulfillment when your cartridge dips below a predetermined threshold.
-Hence, you never run out of toner.
+Hence, you never run out.

-It’s a brilliant little program and gives HP some recurring revenue and drivers loyalty for HP printers.
+It’s a brilliant little program and gives HP some recurring revenue while driving loyalty to HP printers.

 Inspired by the HP Instant Ink program, here are three secrets for turning repeat customers into subscribers:

-Offer plans based on volume: At HP, their $.99/month plan allows you to print just 15 pages per month.
-At the top end, their $24.99 gives you 700 pages, and they have a variety of options in between.
-This range of options gives customers the ability to pick a plan that will work most of the time.
+Offer plans based on volume: At HP, their $0.99/month plan allows you to print just 15 pages per month.
+At the top end, their $24.99 plan gives you 700 pages, and they have a variety of options in between.
+This range of options gives customers the ability to pick a plan that will work for them most of the time.

-Allow carryover: customers who buy from you on a re-occurring basis will appreciate your various plans.
-However, they may still hesitate to subscribe if they anticipate their volume fluctuating.
+Allow carryover: Customers who buy from you on a reoccurring basis will appreciate your various plans.
+However, they may still hesitate to subscribe if they anticipate their volume will fluctuate.
 That’s why HP allows you to seamlessly buy overage if your printing volume is higher than expected.
-Subscribers can also carry over unused pages if they don’t need all of their allotment.
+Subscribers can also carry over unused pages if they don’t need their entire allotment.

-Never let them run out: one of the reasons consumers prefer buying on a subscription over a one-time transaction is that they never want to run out of what you sell.
+Never let them run out: One of the reasons consumers prefer buying on a subscription over a one-time transaction is that they never want to run out of what you sell.
 That’s why HP’s integrated toner gauge reads when your cartridge dips below a threshold.
-Find a way to measure your customer’s supply of what you sell in real-time to ensure subscribers never run out.
+Find a way to measure your customers’ supply of what you sell in real time to ensure subscribers never run out.

 Repeat customers are the lifeblood of any business.
-If you want to jack up your company’s value, consider ripping a page from HP’s playbook and turn your re-occurring customers and into subscribers.
+If you want to jack up your company’s value, consider ripping a page from HP’s playbook, and turn your reoccurring customers into subscribers.